manuelsanchez2/game-accessibility-rpg/README.md

 ## 🪜 TO DO

+- [ ] Add dialog possibility
-- [ ] Start Display Settings with Zustand
+- [ ] Add random sound every now and then with subtitles
-- [ ] Start handling audio
+- [ ] Add settings for subtitles
-- [x] Add the collisions in the ground
-- [x] Add the coins in the air
-- [x] Add the canvas with the methods to draw and update
-- [x] Add main UI for the GUI character
+- [ ] Add letter spacing and line height for dialogues
-- [x] Add main settings button
+- [ ] Add input instructions
+- [ ] Add possibility of changing the inputs

 ## Worth mentioning